vincentjiang10/choice-game/README.md

 ### Possible Additions (if we have enough time):
 - Add quick-time choices.
 (Use the wait() function)
 - Include a pause option.
 (Signals)
-- Keep track of when the save file was saved. (read the metadata)
 - Customize the protagonist's name.
 - Custom-drawn pictures.